Raw Food for Dogs with Kidney Failure

 There are differing schools of thought when it comes to the best diet for canines with kidney problems.
-While some dog owners advocate raw diet, there are vets who suggest a prescription diet which is considered to be the better option.
-Amidst these differences in opinion, it is up to the dog owner to find which among the dog food products would be best for his or her pet.
+While some dog owners advocate a raw diet, there are vets who suggest a prescription diet which is considered to be the better option.
+Amidst these differences of opinion, it is up to the dog owner to find which among the dog food products would be best for his or her pet.

 Why Prescription Dog Food is Controversial

 Among the choices open to people who have dogs with kidney failure, prescription food is the simplest and the most convenient.
 Many veterinarians are also convinced that this is the right choice for a dog that is trying to combat renal problems.